Metinee Kingpayome: Biography

-She was one of Channel V's first VJ presenters; and nominated Best Actress for Manya Ritsaya (1998).
-She subsequently won Supannahong Awards for her debut movie role in Box (1998).
+She was one of Channel V's first VJ presenters; and was nominated TV Gold Award for Best Actress for Manya Ritsaya (1998).
+She subsequently won Golden Doll Award (Phra Surasawadi Royal Award) for Best Actress for her debut movie role in Box (1998).

 She is also a mentor for The Face Thailand (season 1-4),The Face Men Thailand (season 1-2).

 She established MUSE by METINEE with her brother Mark Kingpayom to teach students personality empowerment and growth-mindset development through catwalk and beauty queen techniques.
-The weekend course attracts students from across Thailand ages 4 and up with some senior students in their fifties, and offered an adapted curriculum as an after-school activity at Astra Academy International School in Bangkok.
+The weekend course attracts students from across Thailand ages 4 and up, with some senior students in their fifties.

-She has one son, Skye Sharples.
+She has one son, Skye who has represented Thailand for swimming in international age-group competitions.